-The project will support sustainable and comprehensive harm reduction and primary health care services from fixed sites and outreach programs for people who inject drugs and people who use drugs.
+The project is supporting sustainable and comprehensive harm reduction and primary health care services from fixed sites and outreach programs for people who inject drugs and people who use drugs.

 Aims to prevent the transmission of HIV among young people, students, migrant and transport workers.
 Priority areas include the prevention of the transmission of HIV through unsafe behaviour in sexual contacts and injecting drug use.

-- Improving maternal and child health outcomes through increasing health seeking behaviours and access to quality services.
+- Improving maternal and child health outcomes in Myanmar through increasing health seeking behaviours and access to quality services.